 If you are having trouble coordinating with a Block Captain, please contact us at firstname.lastname@example.org.

-3. Fill out and return tree planting permit
+2. Fill out and return tree planting permit (REQUIRED)

-Since we plant most of our trees in the public right-of-way (between the sidewalk and street), a tree planting permit is required to plant.
+Since we plant our trees in the public right-of-way (between the sidewalk and street), a tree planting permit is required to plant.
 If you are meeting with your Block Captain, they will bring a tree planting permit with them and help you fill it out.
-If you are pretty confident that you already know the type and location of tree(s) you’d like, you can download the tree planting permit here and submit it to firstname.lastname@example.org or call us at 985-705-7730 to schedule a time to exchange the permit.
+If you are confident that you already know the type and location of tree(s) you’d like, you can download the tree planting permit here and submit it to email@example.com or call us at 985-705-7730 to schedule a time to exchange the permit.
+For convenience, you can use Smallpdf.com to sign the permits online, then email me the signed PDF.
 Please note that the owner of the property must sign off on the permit.
 If you are a renter, please talk to your landlord about our program.
-If you want to plant in your yard and not in the right-of-way, please contact email@example.com.
+If you want to plant in your yard and not in the right-of-way, please contact firstname.lastname@example.org.

 4. Help plant your tree (highly recommended)

 The last step in the process of getting your tree is planting it.
-We will have 8 tree planting events this planting season (November – March) which will take place on Saturdays from 10am to 1pm.
-We expect 75+ volunteers at each planting along with food and music.
+We will have approximately 10 tree planting events this planting season (November – March) which will take place on Saturdays from 9:30am to 1pm, unless otherwise noted.
 This is the most exciting and rewarding aspect of our work, and we hope you can join us in turning our dreams into reality.
 Sign up to volunteer here.

 After we receive your permit, we will go through the permitting process and hopefully get each of your permits approved.
 When this step is complete on our end, we will be in touch with confirmation and further details about the tree plantings.
 You can view the dates of our plantings on our Events page.